Skip to content

 Some Numbers

 Why is this learning space relevant?
 Let’s share a few numbers with you.
-If you work in an emergency department, hospital, or pre-hospital setting, chances are you are going to see a catastrophic event related to trachs.
+If you work in an emergency department, hospital, or pre-hospital setting, chances are you will see a catastrophic event related to trachs.
 Here’s why.
 (US Data).

 Bottom Line